 Professional Photographer Steve Glass

 An unflinching gaze into the camera.
-If you are able to look into the lens with an unflinching gaze and portray warmth and confidence, other considerations tend to fall away in my opinion.
-There are occasions when an “eyes away” shot serve, but I think of headshots as eyes to lens.
-If you can meet the lens with confidence and warmth you’ll get the headshot you need.
-You are in fact meeting someone’s gaze in return.
+If you are able to look into the lens with warmth and confidence, other considerations tend to fall away.
+You are in fact meeting someone’s gaze.
 A future customer, an employer, a casting director, or maybe even a future partner or spouse.
 You want a subtle confidence and kindness that creates approachability.

 The Headshot Process